 - In a medium sized bowl lightly beat your eggs.
 Add in milk, cream, chives and a pinch of salt and pepper.

 - On top of potatoes add your browned sausage and onions.
 Sprinkle on a little cheese and add your croissant cubes, nestling them into the potato and sausage mixture.
 Squeeze your roasted garlic out of the bulb and drop all over casserole.
+Or you could mix the garlic in with the beaten eggs.
 Sprinkle on tomatillos.
 Pour on egg mixture and let sit for about 15 minutes allowing bread to soak up some of the liquid.

 - Sprinkle on the rest of the grated cheese, cover with aluminum foil and place in 350 F preheated oven for 35 minutes.
 Carefully remove dish from the oven and aluminum foil from the top.
 With the back of a spoon make 3-4 indents in the bread mixture.
 Crack one egg at a time into a small custard dish and slowly pour one egg into each indentation.
 Carefully sprinkle cooked bacon around the eggs.
 Return dish to oven and bake another 15-20 minutes or until the egg whites are set and yolk still runny.